thelfer/MFrontGallery/docs/web/SemiImplicitModifiedCamClay_OpenGeoSys2020.md

   additional options of refinement and stabilization.
 Based on the interface `MFront`, the implementation is outlined briefly.
-Then, numerical studies are presented for a single integration point using `MFront mtest`, and eventually for meshes consisting of one or multiple finite elements using `OpenGeoSys`.
+Then, numerical studies are presented for a single integration point using `MTest`, and eventually for meshes consisting of one or multiple finite elements using `OpenGeoSys`.
 ---